Honghui-Du/JAX-MPM/README.md

 # Explicit MPM Simulation

 This repository contains an implementation of an explicit Material Point Method (MPM) simulation using Python and JAX.
 Specifically, MLS-MPM ([https://yzhu.io/publication/mpmmls2018siggraph/](https://yzhu.io/publication/mpmmls2018siggraph/)) is implemented.
-Weakly incompressible viscous fluid with EOS equation for pressure is considered.
+Weakly compressible viscous fluid with EOS equation for pressure is considered.

 This simulation focuses on the **dam break problem**, utilizing **explicit time integration**.
 However, it also has the potential for **implicit time integration** and **data assimilation** with the help of JAX.
 As we tested, the JAX-based MPM provides comparable computation speed with Taichi due to the JIT and batch operation for array, while holding great potential for **deep learning** integration.
 We are still exploring these capabilities to unlock further improvements.